DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 verts[I].Color = Rainbow(LOD);
 ```

-Only 12 threads write indices.
-We must not access the array outside of its bounds.
+Finally, we output the triangle list.
+Only the first 12 threads write the indices.
+Note that we must not access the array outside of its bounds.

 ```hlsl
 if (I < 12)